Mike Cegelski K8EHP with wife Mary KC8YLC, and Bob Leskovec K8DTS met at

 thought.
 Tony Bacevice WA8FYW ’66 is learning to fly helicopters and perhaps one day

 he could fly over for a look-see!
+Of course, since then the Google air view has become common,

 Down outside, they crossed over and visited the old shop building which is now much